What Is Agile Methodology, A Guide For Leaders

 A recent study has found that pair programming uses 15% more effort but produces 15% fewer defects.
 While results may vary from case to case, developers often find that the reduction in errors is worth the extra resources used.

 Another benefit is that pairing is not required full-time.
 Teams can establish their own rules and schedules when deciding if it’s better to pair.

 During continuous integration, development teams input their code into the system several times throughout the day.
 A series of tests are run before the code is added to make sure it won’t damage other pre-existing tests or functions in the system.

-The developer must run all the test for the system first and fix any problems before integrating the other codes.
+The developer must run all the tests for the system first and fix any problems before integrating the other codes.
 The more often code is integrated into the software, the quicker and easier it is to merge and spot errors.

 The entire team looks at what went well, what did not, where improvements can be made, and, most importantly, how they can take the lessons that they have learned and turn them into actionable change.

 Agile management is an exciting and fascinating approach to software development.
 By integrating the product developers and customers in the planning and implementing processes, the result is a more rewarding experience for everyone involved.

 When Agile programming is done properly, organizations can continually find ways to increase the value to their customers.
 It gives more meaning to those who are actively working on the product and creates a more positive experience for the customer, producing more generous results for the company.